barrucadu/govuk-rota-generators/README.markdown

       1. be able to do out-of-hours support
       2. have done out-of-hours support at least 3 times (including earlier instances in this rota)
       3. be at least as experienced as **primary**
+  7. **Escalation** must be able to do escalations
 2. A person must:
    1. not be assigned more than one role in the same week
    2. not be assigned roles in two adjacent weeks
    3. not be assigned a role in a week they cannot do
    4. not be assigned more than `Ri` in-hours roles in total
    5. not be assigned more than `Ro` out-of-hours roles in total
+   6. not be assigned more than `Re` escalation roles in total
-   6. not be on in-hours support in the same week that someone else from their team is also on in-hours support
+   7. not be on in-hours support in the same week that someone else from their team is also on in-hours support

 There's an asymmetry: the **primary** is required to be more experienced than the **secondary**, but the opposite is the case for